Carter907/MapBuilder/README.md

 Java 17 classes -> target/java 17 target/classes

 ### Jar Location
-- look in `Releases` for the latest release. contains both Java 17 and 8 jars.
-MapBuilder.jar is Java 8 while SNAPSHOT is Java 17.
+- look in `Releases` for the latest release. contains two different jars: MapBuilder.jar is Java 8 while SNAPSHOT is Java 17.
 (Jar with the smaller size is Java 8)

 ### Features
 - put down beepers